 3. If It Is Too Much, Encourage Your Teen to Take a Break

 There will be times, especially early in their recovery, when it is vital that your teen not be around alcohol and drugs.
 They should never feel like you have to be there.
 Instead, encourage them to focus on maintaining a sober Halloween by simply leaving the high-risk areas.
 They may want to get away for the weekend, so they do not have to go to that party.
 They may want to pick up another shift at work so a friend can take the day off, or focus on schoolwork with sober friends as a distraction.
 Encourage them to keep themselves busy and not thinking about or being exposed to drugs and alcohol.

 4. Know When Your Teen Needs Relapse Prevention Help

 Even if you create a sober Halloween for your teen and it is everything you hoped it would be, they may be struggling with thoughts of drug and alcohol use.
 When that happens, realize that it is time to reach out for help.
 The first step is to contact their mentor or counselor or to go to a recovery meeting.
 That gives them the power to say “no” right at that moment.
 The next step is tor each out for help from our team.
 We offer the type of comprehensive support your teen needs to overcome these challenges.

 Invest in Your Teen’s Future at Zelus Recovery

 Halloween can be a positive experience, one that is enjoyable to your teen, even if they are struggling with addiction or recovery right now.
 Our team at Zelus Recovery offers many ways to support them as they enjoy a sober Halloween.
 That includes relapse prevention services.
-Call our team at 208.518.0797 today to learn how we can help you and your teen enjoy a safe, sober Halloween.
+Call our team at 208.518.0797, or contact us online today to learn how we can help you and your teen enjoy a safe, sober Halloween.